~~ 1848090524-7 ~~

 Size of the Lithograph Plate.
 I believe the plate is untrimmed.
 It has full and relatively even margins.
 The plate measures 20 3/4 x 26 3/4+ in (53 x 68 cm).

 After serving for eight months on the Vesuvius, Walke returned to the United States in October 1847 and went on extended leave until September of 1848.
-He immediately began work on his Naval lithograph portfolio and it was completed during this period.
+On his return he immediately began work on his Naval lithograph portfolio and it was completed during this period.

 All of the lithographs were after original art by Walke.
 He personally rendered five of them onto the lithograph stones.
 Numbers 1, 3, 4, 5 & 7 were executed by Walke onto the lithograph stones.
 The others (Nos.
 2, 6 & 8) were executed on the lithograph stones by others but based upon Walke's original art.

-The four lithographs that I have examined are tinted lithographs.
+The most of the lithographs I would call tinted lithographs.
 There are executed in black & white and contain an additional tint color tint.
-Some of the lithographs may be multi-color (chromolithograph) but I have not personally examined one.
+Some of the lithographs contain more that one tint and appear to be properly classified as multi-color (chromolithographs).

 This work is sometimes described as a book.
 It apparently was issued with a folio case to house the loose lithographs.
 Complete sets of all eight lithographs are rarely seen.
 Even single lithographs are seldom seen and generally in poor condition.
 The Library of Congress on-line exhibit titled "Pictorial America" contains all 8 of these lithographs.